raushanctf/Bandit-Overthewire/README.md

 ![Screenshot 2025-03-20 222236](https://github.com/user-attachments/assets/d6e19e65-bc16-4df9-8187-de5d91aa9418)

-* The following Content describes Notes for beginners they just said Don't be panic and Don't Give up.
+* The following Content describes Notes for beginners they just said Don't panic and Don't Give up.

 # 🎯Bandit Level 0
 👉 Problem Description: The goal of Level 0 is to connect to the Bandit server using SSH and find the password for Level 1.